browserup/browserup-proxy/README.md

 ### REST API

-**New in 2.1:** The REST API now supports LittleProxy.
-As of 2.1.0-beta-3, LittleProxy is the default implementation.
-(You may specify `--use-littleproxy false` to disable LittleProxy in favor of the legacy Jetty 5-based implementation.)
+**New in 2.1:** LittleProxy is the default implementation of the REST API.
+You may specify `--use-littleproxy false` to disable LittleProxy in favor of the legacy Jetty 5-based implementation.

 To get started, first start the proxy by running `browsermob-proxy` or `browsermob-proxy.bat` in the bin directory: